Department Coordinator (Administrative Support Coordinator II)

 Has a comprehensive and detailed knowledge of university operational and procedural administrative work.

-Performs all department clerical and administrative tasks including purchasing, travel paperwork, 'guide teacher' payments, expense reimbursements, helping visitors and callers, calendaring, event/meeting arrangements, facilities requests, correspondence and mailings, entering data into databases, maintaining files, supervising student assistants, and managing the various budgets.
+Performs all department clerical and administrative tasks including purchasing, travel paperwork, 'guide counselor/psychologist' payments, expense reimbursements, helping visitors and callers, calendaring, event/meeting arrangements, facilities requests, correspondence, and mailings, entering data into databases, maintaining files, supervising student assistants, and managing the various budgets.

 Develops class schedule drafts and maintains master class schedule, ensuring that necessary courses are offered at times that do not conflict and ensures that the department is meeting all program and fiscal obligations.